dev-amit-kumar/BHive-Machine-Coding-Round/README.md

     RAPIDAPI_KEY="your-rapidapi-key"
     ```

+    Update the Database configuration env variables as per your configuration.

-    Replace placeholders like `your-database-user` and `your-rapidapi-key` with your actual values.
+    Replace the `your-rapidapi-key` with your actual values.

 3. Save the `.env` file.